WayneMRoseberry/WayneMRoseberry.github.io/_posts/2023-11-29-Calculating-your-way-to-your-tester-mindset.markdown

-I don't have a working code example for this problem, because I exploit the free form nature of role play to introduce conditions that the candidate brings up.
+I don't have a working code example for this problem, because I exploit the free form nature of role play to introduce conditions in response to ideas that the candidate brings up.
 I modify parameters, make up pretend behaviors so I can observe their responses.
 If I had a real application, I wouldn't have that freedom to explore their